additional information used to determine the proper flood insurance premium rates for a property

 Getting the elevation certificate is advised for anyone located in an A or V zone.
 This way you know where you stand so you may take charge of the cost of your flood insurance.
 If you find your property is rated below base flood elevation, there may be ways to mitigate this.
 Obtaining the elevation certificate is the starting point to evaluate what measures may be taken to reduce your flood insurance premium.

-For questions on your policy and whether or not you need an elevation certificate, click below, call 800-649-3252 or drop us an email; one of our experts here at Gordon Insurance will get rght back to you.
+For questions on your policy and whether or not you need an elevation certificate, click below, call 800-649-3252 or drop usan email; one of our experts here at Gordon Insurance will get right back to you.
 Get a coastal insurance ebook here.